gotham29/htm-state/README.md

 ### ✈️ Scenario

-We simulate 1000 seconds of control activity:
+We simulate 1000 steps of control activity:

 - First half: slower, smoother human control
 - Second half: higher tempo, more variability (increased workload)

 There is **no training data** and **no supervision**.